Mar 042016

 Worst ep: The End of Time

 Amy is everything I’d want in a companion: strong, sexy, a bit wild, and smart.
 More than The Doctor, it is Amy who caries the season.
-Rory, the man who dies, starts off uninteresting, but improves greatly, though some of that shows more in later seasons.
-River is wonderful, but Alex Kingston has no chemistry with Matt Smith.
-This is more of a problem in season 6.
+Rory, the man who dies, starts off a bit bland, but improves greatly, growing into an excellent secondary companion, and he really shines in the finale.
+River is wonderful; though Alex Kingston has little chemistry with Matt Smith, it doesn’t generally matter in the season where their relationship is mainly one of flirting.
+Once again, we end up with one of the best TARDIS teams of all of Who.

 Both the plot arc and character arc are unusually heavy, with the crack in time not only mentioned in all the episodes but actually playing a part in many.
-Luckily, it was an arc that worked.
+Luckily, it was an arc that worked–it’s arguably the best arc of the show.
 The new Matt Smith music is excellent if overused.

 Best ep: The Eleventh Hour